mtrevisan/Boxon/README.md

  - Has templates (annotated classes) that are not complex: they do not call each other uselessly complicating the structure (apart, necessarily, for `@BindArray`), no complicated chains of factories: it's just a parser that works.
  - Supports [SLF4J](http://www.slf4j.org/).
  - Hides the complexities of encoding and decoding, thus simplifying the changes to be made to the code due to frequent protocol changes.
- - Can automatically scans and loads all the binding annotations and/or templates from a package.
+ - Can automatically scan and loads all the binding annotations and/or templates from a package.

 ---